Job-shop scheduling: Major results

-Graham had already provided the List scheduling algorithm in 1966, which is -competitive, where m is the number of machines.
-Also, it was proved that List scheduling is optimum online algorithm for 2 and 3 machines.
-The Coffman–Graham algorithm (1972) for uniform-length jobs is also optimum for two machines, and is -competitive.
-In 1992, Bartal, Fiat, Karloff and Vohra presented an algorithm that is 1.986 competitive.
-A 1.945-competitive algorithm was presented by Karger, Philips and Torng in 1994.
-In 1992, Albers provided a different algorithm that is 1.923-competitive.
-Currently, the best known result is an algorithm given by Fleischer and Wahl, which achieves a competitive ratio of 1.9201.
+Graham introduced the List scheduling algorithm in 1966, which is (2 − 1/m)-competitive, where m is the number of machines.
+It was later proven to be the optimal online algorithm for two and three machines.
+The Coffman–Graham algorithm (1972) for uniform-length jobs is also optimal for two machines and (2 − 2/m)-competitive.

-A lower bound of 1.852 was presented by Albers.
+In 1992, Bartal, Fiat, Karloff, and Vohra presented a 1.986-competitive algorithm, followed by a 1.945-competitive algorithm by Karger, Philips, and Torng in 1994.
+That same year, Albers introduced a different 1.923-competitive algorithm.
+The best known result is by Fleischer and Wahl, achieving a 1.9201 competitive ratio.

-Taillard instances has an important role in developing job-shop scheduling with makespan objective.
+Albers also established a lower bound of 1.852.
+Taillard instances play a key role in developing job-shop scheduling with a makespan objective.

-In 1976 Garey provided a proof that this problem is NP-complete for m>2, that is, no optimal solution can be computed in deterministic polynomial time for three or more machines (unless P=NP).
+In 1976, Garey proved that this problem is NP-complete for m > 2, meaning no optimal solution can be computed in polynomial time unless P=NP.

-In 2011 Xin Chen et al. provided optimal algorithms for online scheduling on two related machines improving previous results.
+In 2011, Xin Chen et al. provided optimal algorithms for online scheduling on two related machines, improving previous results.